TheRickestRick/Instagram-Clone/ReadMe.md

 This app has most of the basic features of its more popular counterpart, including account creation, posting images, liking other people’s pictures, and following and unfollowing other users.

 # Challenges
-I am still very new to using Swift, and this was the first app I had built using the language.
+I was brand new to using Swift, and this was the first app I had built using the language.
 I found it to be different than Javascript because of the need to declare variable data types when creating them.
+It was also a challenge learning all of the new syntax.

 I was also new to Xcode, so I had to start watching videos on how to setup my work environment.
 I found a series of tutorials online that helped guide me on building this Instagram clone, so took my time carefully watching them, and following their lead.